 What is the recovery time?

 There is normally a three-to-four-day recovery period in which your skin will appear pink or red.
-So, you can go about your daily activities, but you may wish to avoid being the center of attention during your recovery.
+So, you can go about your daily activities, but you may wish to avoid being the centre of attention during your recovery.

 Do I have to come back for another treatment?